-1. The dress code is enforced from the moment students arrive on campus until the end of after-school tutorials.
+- The dress code is enforced from the moment students arrive on campus until the end of after-school tutorials.
 All attire and personal grooming will be clean, neat, and modest.
 Shirts and polos may be untucked; however, they will be of sufficient length to cover the torso appropriately, and they should not extend below the bottom of rear pockets.
-Images or text which refer directly or indirectly to any of the following cannot be worn:

-- o Drugs, alcohol, or tobacco
+Images or text which refer directly or indirectly to any of the following cannot be worn: - Drugs, alcohol, or tobacco

-- Obscenities or profanities

-- Hate or discrimination

-- o Any messages contrary to the spirit of the St. Joseph High School mission

-- 2. Slacks, pants, jeans, and shorts will fit appropriately and around the waist; belts are optional.
+- Obscenities or profanities - Hate or discrimination - Images promoting bands, television shows, movies - Any politically related images - Any messages contrary to the spirit of the St. Joseph High School mission - 2.
+Slacks, pants, jeans, and shorts will fit appropriately and around the waist; belts are optional.
+Bottoms should have belt-loops, zipper, and button.

 - Drawstring pants or shorts - Athleticwear, leggings, yoga pants, or compression shorts - Ripped or inappropriately frayed pants, jeans, or shorts - Shorts must be long enough so that the individual's hands, when extended downward along their side, come to a rest at a point above the lowermost seam of the clothing. - 3.
-Jackets, sweaters, or hoodies may be worn and heads should remain uncovered inside and outside during good weather.
+Jackets, sweaters, or STJ-branded hooded sweatshirts may be worn and heads should remain uncovered inside and outside during good weather; outerwear may not be worn into Mass.

 - Caps, visors, or cowboy hats

 - Trench coats

 - Blankets

+- Non-STJ-branded hooded sweatshirts

 - 4. Dress shoes, dress sandals, loafers, boots, and tennis shoes may be worn.

-- o Flip flops, shower shoes, athletic sandals or slides - Crocs-style clogs - 5.
+- Flip flops, shower shoes, athletic sandals, or athletic slides - Crocs-style clogs - Slippers or houseshoes (for example, Uggs slippers) - 5.
 Hair should be clean and well groomed.
 Jewelry and accessories should be appropriate.
 Take note of the specific piercing guidelines below for male and female students.